-To understand your Azure bill, compare your invoice with the detailed daily usage file, and the cost management reports in the Azure portal.
+To understand your Azure bill, you compare your invoice with the detailed daily usage file and with cost management reports in the Azure portal.

-Review your invoice and compare the usage and costs with the detailed usage CSV file
+Option 1: Compare usage and costs with usage file

-The detailed usage CSV file provides your charges by billing period and daily usage.
-To get your detailed usage CSV file, see How to get your Azure billing invoice and daily usage data.
+The detailed usage CSV file shows your charges by billing period and daily usage.
+To download or view the file, see Get your Azure billing invoice and daily usage data.

 Your usage charges are displayed at the meter level.
-The following list of terms mean the same thing between the invoice and the detailed usage file.
-For example, the billing cycle on the invoice is equivalent to the billing period shown on the detailed usage file.
+The following terms mean the same thing in both the invoice and the detailed usage file.
+For example, the billing cycle on the invoice is the same as the billing period shown in the detailed usage file.

 |Invoice (PDF)||Detailed usage (CSV)|